• Share this on:

 Organic certification

-If you want to sell your herbs and spices as organic in Europe, they must be grown using organic production methods that comply with EU organic legislation.
+If you want to sell your herbs and spices as organic in Europe, they must be grown using organic production methods that comply with EU organic legislation (Regulation (EU) 2021/2306 supplementing Regulation (EU) 2018/848).
 Growing and processing facilities must be audited by an accredited certifier.
+Regulation (EU) 1235/2008 lists requirements for organic products to be imported to the EU from third countries.

-The certification procedure roughly follows these 5 steps:
+The certification procedure roughly follows these five steps:

 1. Develop an organic farm management plan and implement organic production practices step-by-step.
 Familiarise yourself with the requirements for organic production and if possible, use local consultancy services.

 2. Apply for certification when you meet the requirements.
-Select and negotiate a certification fee with an EU-recognised control body.
-If you are from Costa Rica, India or Tunisia, you only need a certification issued by an accredited certification body.
+Select and negotiate a certification fee with an EU-recognised control body listed in Annex III of Regulation (EU) 1235/2008.

 3. Arrange for inspection.
 An inspector verifies whether your organic farm management plan is true to reality.
 If they find critical non-conformities, you must correct these.